 but seek not to make them like you.

 For life goes not backward nor tarries with yesterday.”

 We have to address the elephant in the room.
 I see so many parent-child relationships crumbling, and it goes to affect their relationships with their kids later, becoming an ongoing cycle of ignorance and toxicity.
 What is even more bothersome is social media’s portrayal of how a typical mother-daughter relationship looks like in the Arab region.
-I hear pre-teen girls asking why their relationships with their mothers don’t look like that, but more so like Kuwaiti drama.
-And it’s more unfortunate to see people willing to share their happy stories but avoiding conversations about their struggles revolving familyhood.
+I hear pre-teen girls asking why their relationships with their mothers don’t look like that, but more so like Kuwaiti dramas.
+And it’s even more unfortunate to see people willing to share their happy stories, but avoiding conversations about their family struggles.